gatapia/jish/README.md

 - A wrapper around V8:  Include js.net.dll in your project and you can run JavaScript straight from your .Net programs
-- A command line interface and JavaScript file interpreter for running JavaScript straight from your console.
+- A command line interface and JavaScript file interpreter for running JavaScript straight from your console (Jish).
 - A set of unit testing bindings for different JavaScript frameoworks that allows you tu run your JavaScript tests straight from Visual Studio or your favourite CI tools.